Wolverhampton

 • 1 minute read

 There is so much to enjoy in Birmingham and the West Midlands this week!
-Get ready for a whole load of fantastic events, from unique concerts to sporting showdowns.
+Get ready for a whole load of amazing events, from unique festivals to colourful celebrations.
 Here are some of our top picks!
 Want even more?
-There’s so much to get up to in the region from 17-23 March!
-Take a look at more great…
+There’s so much to get up to in the region from 4-10 August!
+Take a look at more…

 Learn More